contentful/ui-extensions-sdk/examples/number-dropdown/README.md

 ~~~

 The file references `app.html` which contains the code loaded by the
-Contentful Mangement Application.
+Contentful App.

 [getting-token]: https://www.contentful.com/developers/docs/references/authentication/#getting-an-oauth-token

 ## Using the widget in the Contentful App

-Next, we will enable the widget in the Content Management App for a
+Next, we will enable the widget in the Contentful App for a
 “Number” field so that you can see it in action.

 In your space, choose any Content Type with a “Number” field or create
 a new one.
 Then open the “Settings” dialog for a field and switch to
 the appearance tab.
-A widget with the name “Hello World” should be
+A widget with the name “Rating Dropdown” should be
 visible at the end of the list.
 (Note that you need to reload the app
 after you uploaded a widget.)
 Select the widget from the list and save
 the Content Type.
 Finally you can open an entry for that Content Type